Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Application to a system with two quantum emitters

-The analysis of negativity is repeated in Fig. \ref{fig:negtyrod} for the configuration of Fig. \ref{fig:Rod}, where two emitters interacts with two rods and a nano-disk, under equal, low temperatures of the medium and scattering-assisted reservoirs.
-Transient, short-time entanglement revivals exhibit a marked dependence on detuning: for zero detuning and moderate coupling, the revivals are enhanced at short times.
+The analysis of negativity is repeated in Fig. \ref{fig:negtyrod} for the configuration of Fig. \ref{fig:Rod}, where two emitters interact with two rods and a nano-disk, at equal, low temperatures of the medium and scattering-assisted reservoirs.
+Transient, short time entanglement revivals exhibit a marked dependence on detuning: for zero detuning and moderate coupling, the revivals are enhanced at short times.
 Altogether, these results highlight how the detailed structure of the medium- and scattering-assisted spectral density matrices affects the degradation and revival of entanglement, suggesting concrete routes to optimize quantum correlations in structured nanophotonic environments.